mopn-official/litepaper/how-to-play/map-system.md

 Block is the basic unit on the map, and it is also a hexagon.
 For each block, a NFT can be placed.

+##Block Type

+There are three types of Block with different $ENERGY generation.

 ## Coordinate

 Each block on the map has a unique coordinate.
 Cube coordinates are used to identify the block as (x,y,z), for any coordinate, x+y+z=0.